aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-table-of-contents/_index.md

 The following code example shows how to insert a TC field into the document using [DocumentBuilder](https://apireference.aspose.com/words/java/com.aspose.words/DocumentBuilder).

-{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-tableofcontents-InsertTCField-.java" >}}
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-tableofcontents-InsertTCField-InsertTCField.java" >}}

 Often a specific line of text is designated for the TOC and is marked with a TC field.
 The easy way to do this in MS Word is to highlight the text and press *ALT+SHIFT+O*.
 This automatically creates a TC field using the selected text.
 The same technique can be accomplished through code.
 The code below will find text matching the input and insert a TC field in the same position as the text.
 The code is based on the same technique used in the article.
 The following code example demonstrates how to find and insert a TC field at the text in a document.

-{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-tableofcontents-FindAndInsertATCField-.java" >}}
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-tableofcontents-FindAndInsertATCField-InsertTCFieldHandler.java" >}}

 ## Modify a Table of Contents